Assessing the effect of mass-model assumptions on measuring the Hubble constant from the cluster-lensed supernova Refsdal: Mass Modeling

 \subsection{Dark matter halo}

 We employ the Navarro-Frenk-White (NFW) profile to characterize the mass distribution of a dark matter halo \cite{1997ApJ...490..493N}.
 The projected density profile is defined by six parameters, including the mass $M$, the centroid position $x$ and $y$, the ellipticity $e$, the position angle $\theta_{\rm e}$, and the concentration parameter $c$.
 In our mass model reconstruction, we include up to four NFW components to model the complex cluster mass distribution.
-For NFW components located at the edge or outside the strong lensing regions, positions are fixed to observed positions of bright cluster member galaxies.
-In cases where NFW components lack strong observational constraints, the concentration parameter is fixed to 10.
+For NFW components located at the edge or outside the strong lensing regions, positions are fixed to observed positions of bright cluster member galaxies (see Fig.~\ref{ds9}).
+In cases where NFW components are located outside the main strong lensing region and lack strong observational constraints, the concentration parameter is fixed to 10, because the concentration parameter value is not very well determined from the data.
 Across all halo components, the halo mass and ellipticity are treated as free parameters.
 We optimize these model parameters, with the ellipticity restricted to be smaller than 0.8 and the concentration parameter restricted to the range between 1 and 40.
 We utilize the fast approximation of the lensing calculation of the NFW profile, dubbed as {\tt anfw} in \textsc{glafic}, as proposed in Ref.~\cite{2021PASP..133g4504O}.

 We also utilize the Pseudo-Jaffe Ellipsoid (PJE, dubbed as {\tt jaffe} in \textsc{glafic}) profile \cite{1983MNRAS.202..995J,2001astro.ph..2341K} to characterize the dark matter halo.
 In this model, the radial density profile is defined by seven parameters, including the velocity dispersion $\sigma$, the centroid position, the ellipicity, the position angle, the core radius $r_{\rm core}$, and the truncation radius $r_{\rm trun}$.
 As in the case of the NFW profile, their centroids positions are fixed when located at the edge or outside the strong lensing regions, while allowing all the other model parameters to be free during optimization.
 The optimization is conducted within the specified range of $r_{\rm trun}$ from $20''$ to $500''$ and $e$ smaller than $0.8$.